The frequently asked questions about WebHare are displayed below.

 The preview screen will only be supported by web pages that start with https://www... .
 Websites without https, with only http, can not be shown in a preview screen in most browsers.

 Moreover, the preview screen only supports web pages in WebHare.
-Files that are available for download (pdf, xls, etc) will not be shown.
+Files that are available for download (pdf, xls, etc) will not be shown by default.
 A notification will be shown saying that for this format is no preview is available.
 The same occurs for Webhare link files if they they do not link to a WebHare text file (but a file outside WebHare).

 In WebHare there is a preview screen on the right, where your changes are visible immediately: